threefoldtech/home/README.md

 ## Role in the stack

-Home is the administrative and documentary layer of the ecosystem.
+Grid Wiki is the administrative and documentary layer of the ecosystem.
 It provides the processes, standards, and records that keep distributed development aligned.
 It complements code repositories by defining how they are maintained, released, and governed.

 ## Relation to ThreeFold